tiangolo/poetry-version-plugin/README.md

 --> 100%
 ```

 🔍 Notice that the new installer file is named `install-poetry.py` instead of `get-poetry.py`.
-Also notice that, currently, you need to set `--preview` for it to install the alpha version `1.2.0a1`.
+Also, notice that, currently, you need to set `--preview` for it to install the alpha version `1.2.0a1`.

 You can check that it worked with: